deathbeam/dotfiles/README.md

  * [tmux-copycat](https://github.com/tmux-plugins/tmux-copycat): Enhances tmux search
  * [tmux-resurrect](https://github.com/tmux-plugins/tmux-resurrect): Persists tmux environment across system restarts
  * [tmux-continuum](https://github.com/tmux-plugins/tmux-continuum): Continuous saving of tmux environment.
 Automatic restore when tmux is started.
 Automatic tmux start when computer is turned on.

+## Thanks to..

+ * [skwp/dotfiles](https://github.com/skwp/dotfiles) for some sane .gitignore config for ignoring Vim and ctags stuff
+ * [mathiasbynens/dotfiles](https://github.com/mathiasbynens/dotfiles) for sane .gitconfig and some things in .gitignore, and also for enabling Bash 4 features for tab completion if possible
+ * [amix/vimrc](https://github.com/amix/vimrc) for a lot of stuff in my vimrc.
+Without configurations, what are really nicely explained in that repo, I would be lost like forever
+ * [twily](http://twily.info/) for his awesome Firefox stylish theme, what I configured to suit my needs
+ * [nerdbar.widget](https://github.com/herrbischoff/nerdbar.widget) for awesome widget for Ubersicht on what I based on mine
+ * I also found some things in other dotfile repositories (for example most of the great config in vimperatorrc), but I totally lost track, so sorry if I forgot to mention anyone here